trussworks/terraform-aws-iam-keys-check/README.md

 * CloudWatch Event to trigger function on a schedule.
 * AWS Lambda function to actually check age of IAM Access Keys and send alert to slack if any keys are older than 90 days.

+## Terraform Versions

+Terraform 0.12: Pin module to ~> 2.0.
+Submit pull-requests to `master` branch.

+Terraform 0.11: Pin module to ~> 1.0.
+Submit pull-requests to `terraform011` branch.

 ## Usage

 ```hcl